The Power of Contrast for Feature Learning: A Theoretical Analysis: Introduction

-In this paper, we first establish a theoretical framework to study the contrastive learning under the linear representation setting.
-Under this framework, we provide a theoretical analysis of the feature learning performance of the contrastive learning on the spiked covariance model \citep{bai2012sample,yao2015sample,zhang2018heteroskedastic} and theoretically justify why contrastive learning outperforms autoencoders and generative adversarial networks (GANs) ---contrastive learning is able to remove more noise by constructing contrastive samples.
-Moreover, we investigate the impact of label information in the contrastive learning framework and provide a theoretical justification of why labeled data help to gain accuracy in same-domain classification while can hurt multi-task transfer learning.
+In this paper, we first establish a theoretical framework to study contrastive learning under the linear representation setting.
+Under this framework, we provide a theoretical analysis of the feature learning performance of the contrastive learning on the spiked covariance model \citep{bai2012sample,yao2015sample,zhang2018heteroskedastic} and theoretically justify why contrastive learning outperforms standard autoencoders and generative adversarial networks (GANs) \citep{goodfellow2014generative} ---contrastive learning is able to remove more noise by constructing contrastive samples via augmentations.
+Moreover, we investigate the impact of label information in the contrastive learning framework and provide a theoretical justification of why labeled data help to gain accuracy in in-domain regression and classification while can hurt multi-task transfer learning.